SYNOPSIS

 Chapter 2: How APM Aligns IT with the Business

 There’s a central problem intrinsic to many IT organizations.
 This problem relates to IT’s ability to consider itself an integral part of the business, and ultimately the profitability of that business.
 The problem isn’t necessarily sourced from IT itself.
-In its relatively short history, “the people who fix the computers” have long served as a secondary function of business.
+In its relatively short history, “the people who fix the computers†have long served as a secondary function of business.
 For a very long period of time, the only time IT professionals were needed—or even seen—on the business floor was when something broke.
 Having a problem with your computer today?
 Call the IT Help desk line (see Figure 2.1) and someone will magically appear at your desk in a few hours.

-Figure 2.1: IT is seen as “the people who fix,” a common sight in many businesses.
+Figure 2.1: IT is seen as “the people who fix,†a common sight in many businesses.

 When the business didn’t need IT, these groups of people usually found themselves shuffled away to other parts of the building.
 Taking over closets and storage rooms behind locked doors, there this group awaited the next problem to be fixed.

 Over time, this break/fix mentality begins to grow deeply ingrained into both the members of IT as well the rest of the business who rely on them for services.
 When IT operates in a break/fix mode, they usually find themselves reacting to problems.
 A critical server is down today?
-Here come the IT “white knights”, riding in to work through the night and ultimately save the day.
+Here come the IT “white knightsâ€, riding in to work through the night and ultimately save the day.

-But at the same time, the break/fix mentality’s “hero effect” actually becomes a liability to the business.
-IT organizations that see themselves as the heroes to be called when problems occur probably aren’t spending the right amount of time preventing those
+the business.
+IT organizations that see themselves as the heroes to be called when

-problems from occurring in the first place.
-If that critical server was actually reporting a problem for weeks before it finally crashed, IT is no hero in getting it running again - they’re actually the problem.
+problem for weeks before it finally crashed, IT is no hero in getting it running again -

 Why this disconnect between IT and the business?
 Other than a historical position inside the company’s locked storage closets, what are the causes behind IT’s reactive mindset?
 Differing responsibilities and mismatched priorities with the rest of the business, a lack of common vocabulary, and a missing vision into the business’ dollars and cents are all common factors.